 interesting ideas for studies on conceptual reorientation that Dr. Armstrong is excited to run with her.

 Dr. Stewart is a clinical psychologist who studies suicide and self-injurious behaviors in youth.
 He and Dr. Armstrong successfully applied for a small grant from Canada's Social Science and Humanities Research Council to create an eye tracking station in Dr. Stewart's lab.
-PEEP lab member Siri Danielson will be working with Dr. Stewart this summer on a project using eye tracking to assess risk factors for suicide.
+PEEP lab member Siri Danielson worked with Dr. Stewart during the summer of 2019 on a project using eye tracking to assess risk factors for suicide.

 Dr. Armstrong completed his supervision under the excellent mentorship of Dr. Olatunji.
 He and Dr. Armstrong continue to collaborate and recently conducted a meta-analysis of over 100 studies examining the role of disgust in anxiety-related disorders.

 Dr. Treadway is a clinical psychologist and neuroscientist studying

 the roles of decision making and dopamine in depression.
 In 2016, PEEP lab member Anneka Soenstram spent a summer learning neuroimaging methods in Dr. Treadway's laboratory and then conducted her thesis research in the PEEP lab exploring spontaneous blink rate (measured by an eye tracker) as a proxy for striatal dopamine.
 PEEP lab members also used Dr. Treadway's EEfRT task, in conjunction with eye tracking, to parse components of reward processing.